jontejj/mirdeepsquared/readme.md

 predict path/to/your_result.csv path/to/your_output.mrd
 ```

-The output are your true positives (i.e likely to actually be novel miRNA:s)
+The output are your true positives, i.e highly likely to actually be novel miRNA:s.

 ## Installing (from source)
 Use python 3.9 as tensorflow requires it